 In Australia, a rural partnership means they have over 400 offices.

 Overall the group has $35 billion in property sales per annum.
 That's $4m of residential, rural and commercial property sold every hour.

 The head office was historically using Attaché for its accounting and ERP software.
 The organisation realised it needed a more flexible cloud approach, in particular, to accommodate all the new countries the company was expanding into.

 They initially implemented an updated version of Attaché which they believed to be a cloud version.
 “It turned out to be a fake cloud” according to Kelly Podlich, Group Financial Controller, Harcourts.

-The new Attaché product was an on-premise ERP solution that was being hosted in a cloud datacentre with virtual desktop access.
-The hybrid move didn’t solve the organisation's problems, and a search began for new software.
+The new Attaché product was an on-premise ERP solution that was being hosted in a cloud data center with virtual desktop access.
+The hybrid move didn't solve the organisation's problems, and a search began for new software.

 They have since adopted NetSuite from Oracle.
 At the same time, they bought their payroll in-house and adopted Infinet Cloud.
 The payroll module from Infinet Cloud is developed natively on the NetSuite platform, so it looks and feels very familiar.

-NetSuite is a fully cloud-native application that is run from the vendor's datacentres and accessed via a web browser.
+NetSuite is a fully cloud-native application that is run from the vendor's data centers and accessed via a web browser.
 This means easy access from any device in any location.

 Initially, Harcourts purchased NetSuite directly from the vendor, then later roped in implementation consultants Martyn Read to help with the go live.